 Line graphs with multiple lines are a great tool to visually display data and trends across different datasets.

-Creating a double line graph in Google Sheets is straightforward, but Sourcetable allows you to go further.
+Creating a double line graph in Google Sheets can be complex and time-consuming, but there's a better way.